commercetools/commercetools-docs-kit/packages/gatsby-theme-code-examples/README.md

-# Gatsby Theme for Code Examples
+# Gatsby Theme Add-On for Code Examples

 This theme provides components in MDX to render code examples from files, optionally in multiple programming languages.